 See your doctor and obtain enough medication to last for your stay abroad.
 Take a copy of vision prescriptions and an extra pair of glasses or contacts.

-- Be sure you have medical insurance that works overseas
+Be sure you have medical insurance that works overseas

 Consult your insurance agent to make sure that you have appropriate medical insurance and any other travel insurance you wish to purchase.
 Be sure that you have coverage for medical evacuation, in the rare case that you would have to be flown back to the U.S. (or to a different country) for medical treatment.
 Also, check to make sure that your policy covers any continuing treatment you may need for newly acquired medical conditions after you return home.
 Your program may provide you with insurance for when you are abroad.
 Check that it is sufficient coverage.

-- Talk to your family about potential safety issues and make sure they know how to contact you in case of emergency
+Talk to your family about potential safety issues and make sure they know how to contact you in case of emergency

 Have a discussion with your family about these and other issues that may come up while you are away.

-- Learn how to vote from overseas
+Learn how to vote from overseas